MegaLoler/Nanceloid/README.md

 # Nanceloid

-A physically-modelled vocal synthesizer using digital waveguide networks!
+A physically-modelled vocal synthesizer using digital waveguides!

 its a work in progress O_O
 most definitely not guaranteed to be in a usable/properly functioning state at any given time rn lol